 If you get an account through this channel you get maximum flexibility, as it is your account, but you will be managing it yourself (If you understand the difference between AdSense and AdX you’ll also understand that this isn’t particularly straight forward).

 Method 2: Work with a Network Partner Manager

 Network Partner Managers, like OKO, have special AdX accounts that are approved to work with partner inventory.
 Through these we can create sub-accounts for our partners and allow them to serve ads through those.

-This approach opens the doors to AdX to publishers who wouldn’t meeting the requirements for having a direct AdX account.
+This approach opens the doors of AdX to publishers who wouldn’t meet the requirements for having a direct AdX account.
 It also removes the learning requirement of having a direct AdX account as the partner’s AdX account is managed by the Network Partner Manager for them.

 The main disadvantage is that the Network Partner Manager is paid for by the publisher.
 In OKO’s case we work on a simple revenue share basis, taking a small cut the revenue we generate through AdX.
 This works out well for everyone, as the revenue gains from a well managed account can easily out-perform the revenue share.

 Mat has been supporting content creators on the web since 1996.
 As Co-founder of OKO Digital, Mat became the first person in the UK qualified to AdSense partner status and repeated this first with Google Certified Publishing Partner programme.